Leinadix/FirstPersonRTSGame/README.md

 - Employs an interface-based architecture to separate engine and game logic
 - Uses OpenGL for 3D rendering
 - Custom UI system with text rendering capabilities

+## Contributing

+We welcome contributions!
+Please see our [Development Workflow](doc/development-workflow.md) document for guidelines on contributing to the project.

 ## Future Improvements